-AApple previews iOS 12: AR, faster performance and time tracking tool
+iOS 12 highlights: Memoji, tech addiction tool, group FaceTime

 Tech addiction tool

-Apple is adding tools to help its customers use their phones less, a direct response to criticisms it received earlier this year from sharehoders worried about phone addiction.
+Apple is adding tools to help its customers use their phones less, a direct response to criticisms it received earlier this year from shareholders worried about phone addiction.
 A new activity report will track how much time you're spending on your mobile device and how you're spending it via a daily breakdown.

 Apple is also adding a page for users to see apps are sending you the most notifications.

-"You can make decisions about how much time you'd like to spend with your device each day," Apple's Craig Frederici told developers.
+"You can make decisions about how much time you'd like to spend with your device each day," Apple's Craig Federighi told developers.

 Related: What to expect at Monday's Apple event